silshack/inls161fall2016/syllabus/index.md

 Participation, of course, means coming to class: that is mandatory.
 It also means bringing something to the class by way of discussion or links shared with the rest of the class.
 Since we are a small class this summer, we will decide on the first day how best to accomplish the sharing of resources.

+## Community engagement

+As part of this class you will attend two community events over the course of the semester.
+At least one should be a technology tutorial or workshop.
+The other can be a second tech workshop or a technology, information, or related meetup or campus organization.
+After completing these, you'll submit a short writeup evaluating the experience.

+You must complete at least one of these **before Fall Break Starts on October 5th**.

 ## Attendance